Walking on Exmoor

 Exmoor is wonderful for walking.

 Throughout the year there are any number of walks organised by the Exmoor National Park, guided by National Park Rangers or other knowledgable guides.
-These may include looking for deer, following in the footsteps of Lorna Doone or a Perambulation of Exmoor (a 16 or 32 mile walk around the boundary of the ancient Forest of Exmoor) See the National Park Website for more information on walks.
+These may include looking for deer, a mushroom walk, following in the footsteps of Lorna Doone or a Perambulation of Exmoor (a 16 or 32 mile walk around the boundary of the ancient Forest of Exmoor) See the National Park Website for more information on walks.

 There are many walking leaflets and publications to be found either locally in the Local Information Centres or in the National Park Centres (the nearest being Dulverton) These suggest walks of varying lengths for those needing directions or ideas.